Be part of the "heart of Symposion"!

 Bringing new forms of international cooperation into teacher education

-Buiding on long time partner ships …
+Buiding on long time partnerships …

 The map shows all Symposion Network member institutions across Europe.